rywal/Database-Management-System/README.md

 * *Tue, 22 Feb 2016*
    * Ryan continued to work deligiently on the Application
    * Jonathan fixed the boolean test, improved output, small typos, and folder\file reconstructions.
+   * Victor did some to-do's Ryan has set out to do.
    * Nathan Tested different inputs, and worked on starting to comment.

 * *Wed, 23 Feb 2016*